ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 but clear title, and a description of the Issue in the text box where it says "Leave a comment."
 Click "Submit new issue" to assign the new Issue a number.
 Be clear and verbose in explaining the need and intended goals; provide specific examples, screenshots, or anything else which might help us understand what you wish to accomplish.

+ ### Issue Protips

+ Use these pointers to streamline getting the solution you need.

+ * Tell us your overall goals.
+We can help only if we understand what you're trying to accomplish in sufficient detail.
+"Make that button blue" is unlikely to lead directly to a productive solution.
+"Blue is a standard color for inputs which do **thing**, like that button" is much more likely to help us understand the core problem, and come to a solution which addresses the entire problem rather than an isolated instance of it.

+ * Use templates.
+We have templates for common tasks, they specify the most common information we need.
+(Issues regarding how to make them better are always welcome.)

+ * Include enough information for us to fully understand and replicate the problem or request.
+This includes but is not limited to
+     * Data as uploaded (ZIPped to attach)
+     * URLs
+     * Specific sequence of clicks to get to a point of interest
+     * Copy-paste of error messages (particularly the ErrorID - a UUID like ``795B1D17-0461-4A03-B6DC1314448ED77F``)
+     * Screenshots
+     * Arctos usernames of involved persons

+ * Make sure you're in the right place.
+Most Issues should be filed in the "Arctos" repository, https://github.com/ArctosDB/arctos/issues.

 ## Managing Issues

 ```